A guide to

 Dance Rites 2018 Acknowledgments

 The Sydney Opera House acknowledges the generous support of the ARROW Collective – Dance Rites Foundation Partner – Sydney Opera House donors and Event Partners Quay Quarter Sydney and Westpac.

-Jane Kift, Alexandra Martin, The Penn Foundation, Janne Ryan
+Jane Kift, Alexandra Martin, Nicola Penn, Janne Ryan

 Inner Circle of Friends